 The Association continues to work on reducing the period of time taken to re-let properties.
-In the previous financial year, we had managed to reduce this significantly to 12.6 days, and during 2023/24, we were able to maintain this performance.
-Similarly, our void loss figure at 0.19%, is slightly improved on the 0.21% achieved the previous year.
+During 2024/25, this reduced to an average letting time of 9.37 calendar days (down from 12.6 calendar days the previous year).
+Similarly, our void loss figure at 0.13%, is slightly improved on the 0.19% achieved the previous year.
 We hope to build on this success and further improve performance in these areas in the year ahead.